 Fewer Cars.
 One of the biggest complaints of cyclists who ride on the road, or those that choose not to ride on the road, is the danger of encountering a distracted motorist.
 Gravel and dirt roads inherently have less traffic, and when you do see a car, they are likely going much slower than on paved roads.
 When you aren’t worried for your safety while training, you can just sit back and enjoy the ride.

 Beginner-Friendly.
 Gravel racing is popular with all levels of cyclists.
-Whether you are looking to vie for the pro podium, or your goal is simply to finish, there is something for everyone at these events.
+Whether you are looking to vie for the pro podium, or your goal is to finish a new distance, there is something for everyone at these events.
 Many people sign up for gravel events solely for the experience of riding with friends in an amazing location.
 Not only that, but many events offer different length options.
 So, instead of signing up for the grueling 200-mile option, you can opt for a much more enjoyable 40 miles on scenic gravel roads.

-Party.
-With most gravel races, there’s a huge celebration the moment you cross the finish line – and sometimes even a mini celebration at each rest stop!
-There’s often great food, music, and beverages with friends as a reward for all your hard work.
+Community.
+With most gravel races, there’s a huge party the moment you cross the finish line – and sometimes even a mini celebration at each rest stop!
+There’s often great food, music, and beverages with new and old friends as a reward for all your hard work.

 Rad Bikes.
 Let’s face it, gravel bikes are cool.
 They have all the best features of cyclocross, mountain, and road bikes, making them fast, comfortable, and a ton of fun.
 Check out our article all about gravel bikes HERE>

-Adventure.
-Gravel races allow you to experience some of the most beautiful places and gravel roads in the world.
+Adventure and Discovery.
+Gravel races allow you to experience some of the most beautiful places and off-the-beaten-track roads in the world.
 Depending on the race you choose, you can dabble in adventure with a fully supported one-day race, or go completely backcountry and race a self-supported multi-day race.